Non-Perturbative Constraints on Light Sparticles from Properties of the RG Flow

-\newsec{A theorem on the IR behavior of RG-conserved currents} In this section we will prove a theorem concerning the IR behavior of RG-conserved flavor current superfielields, $\hat J_a$, with a view toward understanding the RG evolution of soft term deformations proportional to the bottom components of these operators.
+\newsec{A theorem on the IR behavior of RG-preserved currents} In this section we will prove a theorem concerning the IR behavior of RG-preserved flavor current superfielields, $\hat J_a$, with a view toward understanding the RG evolution of soft term deformations proportional to the bottom components of these operators.